cogentcore/core/README.md

 ### TODO

 Next:
+* why do we have units context on style and paint?  one is not getting initialized -- doesn't make sense to have two.
 * check for Updating count > 0 somewhere -- going to be a common error
 * Layout flow types
 * Layout grid